Analysis | Will Democrats scrap the filibuster to pass big election package?

-In its simplest description, the legislation is designed to make it easier for people to vote and elections more transparent, as well as to shore up some of the infrastructure of election operations.
+In its simplest description, the legislation is designed to make it easier for people to vote, make elections more transparent and shore up some of the infrastructure of election operations.
 Such a description, however, belies the breadth of what is included in the nearly 800-page bill, which carries the biggest proposed changes for elections in decades.

 The contents cover major changes to campaign finance law, including rules to expose dark-money contributions and the creation of a small-donor federal matching system for House elections.
 The bill would shift control over how congressional districts are drawn, taking power from politicians and giving it to independent commissions, as some states already have done.
 The bill also would tighten ethics and lobbying rules, deal with foreign interference in elections and set a code of conduct for federal judges.